girishji/ngram-complete.vim/README.md

-# Dictionary and Next-Word Completion for Vim using Ngrams
+#### Dictionary and Next-Word Completion for Vim using Google Ngrams English Corpus.

 Traditional dictionary based word completion is more or less useless since it prioritizes obsure words over frequently used words.
 A better approach is to use